 Treatment for a Tooth Cavity in Bel Air, MD

 Harford County Dentistry, a Bel Air, MD restorative dentistry office, offers a range of dentistry treatments to treat any stage of a tooth cavity.
 Dental fillings are often used to treat teeth with early stages of tooth decay.
-Dr. Elliott only uses tooth colored, cosmetic dental fillings.
+Dr. Umo only uses tooth-colored, cosmetic dental fillings.

-These white dental fillings blend seamlessly with your smile and are durable, attractive and highly compatible.
-For teeth with larger cavities, she may recommend a type of porcelain restoration such as an inlay, onlay or dental crown.
+These white dental fillings blend seamlessly with your smile and are durable, attractive, and highly compatible.
+For teeth with larger cavities, he may recommend a type of porcelain restoration such as an inlay, onlay, or dental crown.
 If you have a sever toothache, you may require a root canal, which will remove the diseased tissue inside the tooth.

-It is important to visit our dentist office at least twice a year so that Dr. Elliott can screen for cavities.
+It is important to visit our dentist office at least twice a year so that Dr. Umo can screen for cavities.
 When detected in the early stages, treatment is more conservative.
 Without treatment, cavities will get larger and affect deeper layers of the tooth.
-Once this happens, you may need a more invasive treatment including a root canal or even an extraction.
+Once this happens, you may need a more invasive treatment, including a root canal or even an extraction.

 Tooth Decay in Children